Chinese Food - Eating with relish

 Yunnan

 The province of Yunnan in south-western China has many more vegetable dishes reflecting the strong local influence of Buddhism.
 There is the famous ‘Cross Bridge Rice Noodle’ dish which is a hot soup with a sealing layer of hot oil into which meat and vegetables are dropped in for quick cooking at the table.
 The tropical climate allows many exotic fruits, fungi and vegetables to be grown and used in cooking.
-Reflecting the mountainous terrain in Yunnan, suitable for little else than grazing, this is one province in China where dairy products are widely used in cookery.
+Reflecting the mountainous terrain in Yunnan, suitable for little else than grazing, this is the one province in China where dairy products are widely used in cookery.

 See also